 3.10 Do I Need to Check My Blood Glucose Before Every Meal?

 While some people love ALL the data, we have designed Data-Driven Fasting to allow people to use the minimum effective dose of testing and tracking to maximise long-term sustainability.

 In the Data-Driven Fasting 30-Day Challenge, you can identify your ‘Main Meal’ that you know you eat at a regular time each day.
 For example:

 - dinner with your family,

 You can then use your blood glucose to decide whether you eat at other times throughout the day (i.e., ‘Discretionary Meals’).
-If you want, you can then skip testing your glucose before the main meal and just test before the discretionary meals.
+If you want, you can skip testing your glucose before the main meal and only test before the discretionary meals.